-There are three intakes (starting times) in the Diploma program per year: January, May and August/September (approximately).
+There are three intakes (starting times) in the Diploma program per year: January, May and August/ September (approximately).
 Exact intakes dates are listed on the UNSW College Website.
 The program has three terms, running for a total of 12 months in duration.
 This allows students to enter UNSW in any one of the three UNSW terms, one year after commencing the Diploma program.
 Not all Diploma programs have entry points each term (Diploma of Architecture).

-At the successful completion of the Diploma program (i.e. once students have received a pass grade in each course), students will be awarded their Diploma.
-This will provide students studying Architecture, Media & Communication, Computer Science, Engineering and Science with 48 Units of Credit (UoC) of advanced standing towards their selected Bachelor degree program automatically enabling them to enrol into 2nd Year at UNSW.
-Business Diploma students must achieve an average score of 60% or greater across their courses to automatically progress to 2nd Year courses at UNSW.
-Once requirements have been met, students will then be able to enrol in their 2nd Year courses at UNSW.
+At the successful completion of the Diploma program • help you learn to prioritise study tasks (i.e. once students have received a pass grade in each course), students will be awarded their Diploma.
+This will provide students studying Architecture, Media & Communication, Computer Science, Engineering and Science with 48 Units of Credit (UoC) of advanced standing towards their selected Bachelor degree program automatically enabling them to enrol into Second Year at UNSW.
+Business Diploma students must achieve an average score of 60% or greater across their courses to automatically progress to Second Year courses at UNSW.